-Venue: Dubai International Convention & Exhibition Center, Dubai – U.A.E.
+Venue: Dubai World Trade Center, Dubai - UAE

 U.A.E.
 Government Health Care Links:

 These authorities monitor the licensing of pharmacists and pharmacies, the registration of pharmaceuticals and advertising guidelines for drugs.
-The MOH formulates nationwide health policies and regulates the healthcare market in the Northern Emirates.
-The healthcare system of the country's two largest Emirates, Dubai and Abu Dhabi, are governed by DHA and HAAD respectively.
+The MOHAP formulates nationwide health policies and regulates the healthcare market in the Northern Emirates.
+The healthcare systems of the country's two largest Emirates, Dubai and Abu Dhabi, are governed by DHA and HAAD respectively.

 There was no separate entity to regulate the healthcare system in the Northern Emirates before 2009.
-The healthcare system of these Emirates fell under the ambit of the MOH before the formation of the Emirates Health Authority (EHA) by Federal Law No. 13 of 2009.
-This institution was primarily organized with the aim of facilitating inter-departmental co-operation between the authorities.
-EHA is based in Sharjah.
+The healthcare system of these Emirates fell under the authority of the MOHAP.
+Sharjah Health Authority was formed in May 2010 with the goal to transform and enhance the regional healthcare service industry.

-What has been planned in UAE’s Health care expansion?
+3. What has been planned in UAE’s Healthcare expansion?